cmprc/lunajoy/README.md

 1. Sign in with your Google account.
 2. Submit your daily mental health logs using the form, accessed via the Add button.
-3. View real-time charts and totalizers that display your mental health trends from the past week.
+3. View real-time chart and totalizers that display your mental health trends from the past week.

 ---